Part XI - Film Composer Triumphant

 Mothra and Godzilla engage in a spectacular battle (thanks to the brilliant work of Eiji Tsuburaya and his crew) but the giant insect eventually succumbs to Godzilla's fiery breath and dies, resting one of her wings on the giant egg.
 Knowing that the egg contains two larval Mothras, the Infant Islanders perform a ceremonial dance and sing a prayer to encourage the baby beasts to hatch.
 The juvenile Mothras emerge and attack Godzilla with their silk spray.
 Godzilla is mummified in their web and, incapacitated, tumbles into the ocean.
 The Shobijin are reunited with the Mothra babies and they return to Infant Island.

 Ifukube's music for Mothra vs Godzilla is one of his finest efforts in the realm of kaiju eiga.
-As one would expect, it is brimming with all of the musical gestures that by now have become part and parcel of Ifukube's genre music: snarling brass, pounding percussion and rhythmic intensity.
-Certainly, by now, the textures and the timbres of this type of music sound familiar; one gets the distinct impression that the composer has comfortably settled into what he deemed to by his universal "kaiju sound."
+As one would expect, it is brimming with all of the musical gestures that by now have become part and parcel of Ifukube's bombastic genre music: snarling brass, pounding percussion and rhythmic intensity.
+One gets the distinct impression that in Mothra vs. Godzilla the composer has comfortably settled into what he deemed to by his all-purpose "kaiju sound."
 Although the style now feels familiar, however, the Mothra vs. Godzilla music remains inspired and inspirited throughout and appropriately provides all of the requisite tonal thrills and chills so vital to giant creature features of this type.